5 Best VPNs for Linux You Can Check Out in 2025

 NordVPN on Linux

 While the Windows client of NordVPN is easier to use, the Linux version isn’t bad either.
-It doesn’t come with a front end; so everything needs to be done in the Terminal, which is a bummer.
+It doesn’t come with a front end; so you need to do everything inside the Terminal, which is a bummer.
 However, the process of setting up the VPN is pretty intuitive if you have even the slightest bit of experience using the terminal.
 You won’t have much trouble starting a VPN connection.

-I regularly use NordVPN for streaming and downloading content and it’s fast; faster than most VPNs out there.
-Overall, NordVPN is one of the best VPN services you can get, hands down.
+I regularly use NordVPN for streaming and downloading content, and it’s fast; faster than most VPNs out there, which makes it one of the best VPNs for Linux.

 ProsCons